Friday, December 10, 1999

 If we did this, we would undoubtedly have much better representation of the country’s good intentions.
 Evidently, as in every average, many would be useless.
 This is most common today.
 However, those that do cut the mustard, would be able to work in a much healthier environment.

-With today’s systems it is perfectly possible to insure a truly random selection in which the only innocent hand is God's.
+With today’s proposed system, it is perfectly possible to insure a truly random selection in which the only innocent hand is God's.

 Finally, much to my sorrow, I realize that the prospects that this proposal will be implemented are very slim.
 The reason for this is that in many ways, democracy has become a business, and in this sense all those participating, such as fund raisers, bus drivers taking people to meetings, political analysts, publicity firms will oppose the elimination of the traditional electoral system.